John Barth: Literary work

-Barth began his career with The Floating Opera and The End of the Road, two short realist novels that deal wittily with controversial topics, suicide and abortion respectively.
-They are straightforward realistic tales; as Barth later remarked, they "didn't know they were novels".
+Barth's career began with The Floating Opera and The End of the Road, two short realist novels that deal with controversial topics: suicide and abortion, respectively.

-The Sot-Weed Factor (1960) was initially intended as the completing novel of a trilogy comprising his first two "realist" novels, but, as a consequence of Barth's maturation as a writer, it developed into a different project.
-The novel is significant as it marked Barth's discovery of postmodernism.
+The Sot-Weed Factor (1960; the title is an archaic phrase meaning "the tobacco merchant") was initially intended as completing a trilogy of "realist" novels, but developed into a different project and is seen as marking Barth's discovery of postmodernism.
+It reimagines the life of Ebenezer Cooke, a poet in colonial Maryland, and recounts a series of fantastic and often comic adventures, including an account of the story of Captain John Smith and Pocahontas.

-Barth's next novel, Giles Goat-Boy (about 800 pages), is a speculative fiction based on the conceit of the university as universe.
-Giles, a boy raised as a goat, discovers his humanity and becomes a savior in a story presented as a computer tape given to Barth, who denied that it was his work.
-In the course of the novel Giles carries out all the tasks prescribed by Joseph Campbell in The Hero with a Thousand Faces.
-Barth kept a list of the tasks taped to his wall while he was writing the book.
+Barth's next novel, Giles Goat-Boy (1966), is a lengthy satirical fantasy serving as an allegory of the Cold War, set in a university divided into an authoritarian East Campus and a more open West Campus.
+George Giles, a boy raised as a goat, discovers his humanity and sets out on a quest to become a "Grand Tutor", a messiah-like spiritual leader within the university.
+The novel was a surprise best-seller, and some consider it Barth's best work.

 The short story collection Lost in the Funhouse (1968) and the novella collection Chimera (1972) are even more metafictional than their two predecessors, foregrounding the writing process and presenting achievements such as a seven-deep nested quotation.
 Chimera shared the U.S. National Book Award for Fiction.

-In the novel LETTERS (1979), Barth interacts with characters from his first six books.

-His 1994 Once Upon a Time: A Floating Opera, reuses stock characters, stock situations and formulas.
+In his epistolary novel LETTERS (1979), Barth corresponds with characters from his other books.
+Later novels such as The Tidewater Tales (1987) and The Last Voyage of Somebody the Sailor (1991) continue in the metafictional vein, using writers as protagonists who interact with their own and other stories in elaborate ways.
+His 1994 Once Upon a Time: A Floating Opera casts Barth himself as the protagonist who on a sailing trip encounters characters and situations from previous works.

 Styles, approaches and artistic criteria

 Barth's work is characterized by a historical awareness of literary tradition and by the practice of rewriting typical of postmodernism.
 He said, "I don't know what my view of history is, but insofar as it involves some allowance for repetition and recurrence, reorchestration, and reprise [...]
 I would always want it to be more in the form of a thing circling out and out and becoming more inclusive each time."
 In Barth's postmodern sensibility, parody is a central device.

 Around 1972, in an interview, Barth declared that "The process [of making a novel] is the content, more or less."

-Barth's fiction continues to maintain a precarious balance between postmodern self-consciousness and wordplay and the sympathetic characterization and "page-turning" plotting commonly associated with more traditional genres and subgenres of classic and contemporary storytelling.